 "Well, your memory's not what it used to be, then."

 That's supposed to be funny, but she's hit too deep, as usual.

 "They stuck a bug in my brain, Gwen.
 I'm not sure what I remember and what I don't."

 "I'm sorry.
 Chris, I'm sorry."
 They do so much better when they can touch.
 A kiss can ease the sting of words said too fast.
 A soft caress can help take back a joke that isn't funny.
 Or maybe she just thinks it can.
-But perception is everything--she's walked away from many an almost-fight she'd never have won by being ballsy and acting badass.
+But perception is everything—she's walked away from many an almost-fight by being ballsy and acting badass.